NationalSecurityAgency/skills-service/README.md

 ![SkillTree](skilltree_logo.png)

 # SkillTree Service, Dashboard and Client Display
-SkillTree is a micro-learning gamification platform providing out-of-the-box UI visualizations, convenient client integration libaries, and a dashboard for mananging the creation and administration of Gamified Training Profiles.
+SkillTree is a micro-learning gamification platform providing out-of-the-box UI visualizations, convenient client integration libaries and a dashboard for mananging the creation and administration of Gamified Training Profiles.

 To learn more about the SkillTree platform please visit our [Official Documentation](https://code.nsa.gov/skills-docs/).
 These pages provide in-depth guidance on installation, usage and contribution.